YOUR CIVIL WEDDING CEREMONY IN A HEAVENLY LOCATION

 HOW DOES A CIVIL WEDDING CEREMONY TAKE PLACE?

 A civil ceremony needs to comply with a highly codified process governed by law articles.
-Nevertheless, it is possible to add a personal touch to the décor or key moments of your ceremony.
+Nevertheless, it is possible to add a personal touch to the wedding decorations or key moments of your ceremony.
 For instance, some town halls agree to broadcast music upon couples’ request at the beginning and at the end of the ceremony.
-After the entry of the couple, the officiant reads out the both the marriage certificate and the bride and groom’s consent.
-If you wish, our wedding planners can get you an interpreter to translate the official ceremony.
+After the entry of the couple, the officiant reads out both the marriage certificate and the bride and groom’s consent.
+It is mandatory for the couple to fully understand everything that is being said.
+If you don't speak Italian, our wedding planners can get you an interpreter to translate the official ceremony.
 It is also possible to exchange rings during the civil ceremony.
 If so, you must specify in advance so that our team can get everything organised for you.
 To officialise the union, the bride, groom as well as the witnesses sign the civil registry.
-Your dear guests can then leave the room to welcome and cheer for you, the newly married couple, between cries of joy, enchanted bubbles and colourful petals.
-Finally, if your civil wedding takes place in the same place as your wedding reception (in case of a casa comunale), you can then continue or precede the celebration with a more blessing ceremony with your relatives’ speeches, symbolic rites and many more.
+Your dear guests can then leave the room to welcome and cheer for you, the newly married couple, between cries of joy, enchanted bubbles and colourful petals (if the town grants you permission).
+Finally, if your civil wedding takes place in the same place as your wedding reception (in case of a casa comunale), you can then continue or precede the celebration with a more symbolic ceremony with your relatives’ speeches, symbolic rites and many more.

 WHERE TO CELEBRATE YOUR CIVIL WEDDING